EvoXplain: When Machine Learning Models Agree on Predictions but Disagree on Why -- Measuring Mechanistic Multiplicity Across Training Runs: Conclusion

 \section{Conclusion}

-Explanations are often treated as fixed model properties—examined once and assumed to reflect one underlying mechanism.
-EvoXplain argues the opposite, and instead quantifies this assumed stability.
-Across two benchmarks and two model families, models achieved high predictive performance.
-However, their explanations frequently diverged into multiple distinct modes, even within the same model class and data split.
-The extent and structure of this multiplicity varied by dataset—for example, explanation basins were more evenly balanced on the Breast Cancer dataset and more asymmetric on COMPAS—but in all cases, high predictive accuracy did not imply a single stable mechanism.
-This demonstrates that explanation stability cannot be inferred from predictive performance, model class, or perceived simplicity alone.
+Explanations are often treated as fixed model properties---examined once and assumed to reflect one underlying mechanism.
+EvoXplain challenges this assumption by quantifying whether a pipeline's explanation is uniquely determined under realistic training and model-selection procedures.
+On a TCGA pan-cancer cohort, equally accurate elastic-net classifiers separated into multiple reproducible explanatory basins, while a gradient-boosted pipeline on the same data converged to a single basin; a within-cancer BRCA subtype task showed that this multiplicity can arise from the ordinary tuning step alone.
+The extent of the multiplicity therefore varied with the pipeline rather than with predictive performance---which was uniformly high---demonstrating that explanation identifiability cannot be inferred from predictive accuracy, model class, or perceived simplicity alone.
+In convex models such as Logistic Regression, basin accessibility is deterministically gated by the regularisation configuration, locating the multiplicity in the admissible pipeline itself rather than in stochastic optimisation.

 EvoXplain offers a diagnostic view rather than a decision rule.
-It shows that multiplicity exists, shows its form, and specifies the frequency at which different explanatory mechanisms can emerge.
-It does not dictate which local minima should be prioritized; that is a decision to be made from the domain knowledge, validation or regulatory governance.
-It is a valuable tool to make multiplicity non-abstract and measurable, and to encourage interpretability practices that account for stability.
-In this sense, EvoXplain complements existing interpretability methods by exposing when single-model explanations are insufficient.
+It shows that multiplicity exists, shows its form, and quantifies the frequency with which different explanatory mechanisms emerge under admissible training and model selection.
+This multiplicity operates even at the level of individual predictions: models with indistinguishable predictive outputs may rely on different attribution profiles to reach the same decision.
+EvoXplain makes this ambiguity observable; it does not dictate which admissible solution should be prioritised, which remains a matter of domain knowledge, validation, or governance.
+In this sense it complements existing interpretability methods by exposing when single-model explanations are insufficient.

-Future research will focus on exploring if mechanistic multiplicity is present within other paradigms and methods of training and attribution.
-The phenomenon is likely to be much broader than what is presented here, especially in areas where the decisions of the models have real consequences, like genomics and biomedical risk modelling.
-The question is further amplified within foundation models.
-Do models that function similarly, internally follow the same mechanism, or do they split into distinct explanatory modes at scale?
-Answering this question will require population-level analysis of trained models rather than inspection of isolated instances.
+The phenomenon is likely to extend beyond the benchmarks presented here, particularly where model reasoning carries direct scientific or societal weight---genomics, biomedical risk modelling, and safety-critical decision systems---and is further amplified in foundation models: do models that behave similarly follow the same internal mechanism, or split into distinct explanatory modes at scale?
+Answering this will require population-level analysis of trained models rather than inspection of isolated instances.